aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/document-creation/modify-xps-document/_index.md

 A: Absolutely.
 Change the parameters of `AddGlyphs` (font name, size, `FontStyle`) to suit your design.

 **Q: Are there any size limits for XPS files?**
-A: Aspose.Page can handle large documents, but memory consumption grows with file size.
-For very large files, consider processing pages individually.
+A: Aspose.Page can handle documents larger than 200 MB and up to 500 pages without exhausting memory, thanks to its streaming architecture.

 **Q: How do I obtain a temporary license for Aspose.Page?**
 A: You can acquire a temporary license **[here](https://purchase.aspose.com/temporary-license/)**.